WriteTech-Hub/wth-write-a-thon/submissions/payout-mercyoyelude2/use-case.md

-# 💸 Use Case: Paying Freelancers via Chimoney’s Interledger Wallet Address
+# Global Payment via Chimoney’s Interledger Wallet Address

-**Goal:** Seamlessly send USD payouts to freelancers or remote workers using Chimoney’s `/payouts/interledger-wallet-address` API.

 ---

 ## 📘 Scenario

-You run a global platform that pays freelancers for their services.
+You are running a global hackathon, write-a-thon that will be rewarding participants across borders.
 Rather than managing complex banking setups for each country, you want to send fast, secure payments directly to Interledger-enabled wallets using Chimoney.

 ---

 ## 🚀 Why This Use Case?

-- 🌎 Pay workers across borders without worrying about banking differences
+- 🌎 Pay participants across borders without worrying about banking differences
 - ⚡ Instant value transfer via Interledger Protocol (ILP)
 - 💵 Support multiple currencies like USD
 - 📱 Easy integration into your existing backend or platform